CommonAccord/Site-Org/Doc/MoynihanLaw/LLC/LLC_Form.01.md

 12.1.Ti=Indemnification

+12.1.0.sec={12.1.0.1.Sen} {12.1.0.2.Sen} {12.1.0.3.Sen} {12.1.0.4.Sen}

-12.1.0.sec=Except as otherwise provided in this section, the Company must indemnify each of the Managers to the fullest extent permissible under the law of the state in which the Company is organized, as the same exists or may hereafter be amended, against all liability, loss, and costs (including, without limitation, attorneys’ fees) incurred or suffered by the Manager by reason of or arising from the fact that the Manager is or was a manager of the Company, or is or was serving at the request of the Company as a manager, member, director, officer, partner, trustee, employee, or agent of another foreign or domestic limited liability company, corporation, partnership, joint venture, trust, benefit plan, or other enterprise.
-The Company may, by action of the Managers, provide indemnification to employees and agents of the Company who are not Managers.
-The indemnification provided in this section is not exclusive of any other rights to which any person may be entitled under any statute, agreement, resolution of Managers or Members, contract, or otherwise.
-But despite any other provision of this agreement, the Company has no obligation to indemnify a Manager for:
+12.1.0.1.Sen=Except as otherwise provided in this section, the Company must indemnify each of the Managers to the fullest extent permissible under the law of the state in which the Company is organized, as the same exists or may hereafter be amended, against all liability, loss, and costs (including, without limitation, attorneys’ fees) incurred or suffered by the Manager by reason of or arising from the fact that the Manager is or was a manager of the Company, or is or was serving at the request of the Company as a manager, member, director, officer, partner, trustee, employee, or agent of another foreign or domestic limited liability company, corporation, partnership, joint venture, trust, benefit plan, or other enterprise.

+12.1.0.2.Sen=The Company may, by action of the Managers, provide indemnification to employees and agents of the Company who are not Managers.

+12.1.0.3.Sen=The indemnification provided in this section is not exclusive of any other rights to which any person may be entitled under any statute, agreement, resolution of Managers or Members, contract, or otherwise.

+12.1.0.4.Sen=But despite any other provision of this agreement, the Company has no obligation to indemnify a Manager for:

 12.1.1.sec=Any breach of the Manager’s duty of loyalty to the Company;